Gudradain/spirit-island-template/_docs/board_front.md

 # Spirit Board

-The fastest way to get started is to start from the example template in the folder boards/example.
+The fastest way to get started is to start from an example in the "My Custom Content/My Spirits" folder.
 Return here for detailed explanations of options for different parts of the board.

 ### General Icons
 Icons for invaders, elements, dahan, etc can be used by enclosing its name with "{}".
 For example, {dahan} or {fire}.
 Here is a list of what is available: